diegopiciocchi/masterthesis_latex/readme.md

 # thesisclass LaTeX Class

 This is a LaTeX class designed to typeset my Master's Degree Thesis in Physics at the University of Trento.
-All the instructions, which also serve as a basic output example, are in the PDF file produced by the TeX files in the repository.
+The instruction manual, which also serves as a basic output example, are in the PDF file produced by the TeX files in the repository.
 For the sake of simplicity, I leave here the instructions to compile the document.

 ## Option 1: Using the included bash script

 The first time, you will need to make the file executable running

-``chmod +x compilepdf.s``
+``chmod +x compilepdf.sh``

 And then you will be able to run